lowlowd/WEALTHSIMPLE-BONUS/src/data/post/referral-bonus-terms-conditions.md

 | **Age of Majority**    | Must be 18+ (19+ in some provinces)                                          |
 | **Account Standing**   | Must be able to pass identity verification                                   |

+My identity verification took less than 5 minutes—I just had to snap a photo of my ID and a selfie.
+It was much smoother than the manual verification I had to do with my traditional bank.

 ### What Counts as a "New Client"?

-Wealthsimple's definition of "new" is **absolute**.
-If you've ever:

-- Opened and closed a Wealthsimple account
-- Signed up for Wealthsimple Tax only
+- Completed identity verification for any of the above products
-- Started registration but never funded
+- Started registration and funded any investment product

-...you may or may not qualify depending on how far you got in the process.
-Generally, if you completed identity verification for any investment product, you're not considered new.
+**Personal note:** I actually started as a Wealthsimple Tax user before ever opening a Cash account.
+I was worried I wouldn't count as a "new client" for the $25 bonus, but the terms are very specific—Tax doesn't count against you.
+My bonus landed in my account perfectly within 24 hours of my first $100 deposit.[^1]

+...you're not considered new for the referral program.
+Wealthsimple's definition of "new client" is tied specifically to **Self-directed, Crypto, Managed Investing, or Chequing accounts**.
+These are the only products that "count" for the new client definition.

+> **Good news for Tax users:** Using Wealthsimple Tax alone doesn't disqualify you.
+The official "new client" definition is explicitly limited to investment and chequing products—the tax product is not mentioned.
+If you've only ever used Wealthsimple Tax to file your returns, you're likely still eligible for the $25 bonus when you open and fund your first investment account.

-> **Exception:** Some users who signed up years ago and never engaged may receive "reactivation" offers with different terms.
+> **Reactivation offers:** Some users who signed up years ago and never engaged may receive special "reactivation" offers with different terms.

 ## Funding Requirements